bgonzalezbustamante/CPS-Ranking/README.md

 ## Store and Backup

-The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)).
-Both USB keys issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.
+The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)), a mobile application (Alejandro Olivares, [ORCID iD 0000-0001-6934-2437](https://orcid.org/0000-0001-6934-2437)), and one physical USB seurity device (Carla Cisternas, [ORCID iD 0000-0001-7948-6194](https://orcid.org/0000-0001-7948-6194)).
+USB devices and the mobile application issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.

-[WIP]

 ## License

 This data is released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
 This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.

+## Contribute

+Contributions are entirely welcome.
+You just need to [open an issue](https://github.com/bgonzalezbustamante/chilean-undersecretaries/issues/new) with your comment or idea.

+For more substantial contributions, please fork this repository and make changes.
+Pull requests are also welcome.

+Please read our [code of conduct](CODE_OF_CONDUCT.md) first.
+Minor contributions will be acknowledged, and significant ones will be considered on our contributor roles taxonomy.

+## Citation

+González-Bustamante, B., & Olivares, A. (2021).
+Data Set on Chilean Undersecretaries (1990-2022) (Version 1.4.4 -- Yellow Bonus) [Data set].
+DOI: [10.5281/zenodo.5715384](https://doi.org/10.5281/zenodo.5715384)

 ## Author